SaishNaik/NotesForEveryOne/Coding/Notes.md

 In Java, only signed integers are present.
 However we should not be worried about its implementation as long as we are using bit operators.
 The system will give the correct result in case of any bit operations while using it as a integer.

 In bit manipulation problems, whenever you are asked for "difference in the corresponding bits", always think of `xor` operator. `Integer.bitCount` counts the no of 1 bits in java.
+A number XOR itself will become 0.
+Any number XOR with 0 will stay unchanged.